Rope solo climbing: Self-belay device

 The most important piece of equipment is the self-belay device, which the climber wears near their chest/harness, which will allow the rope to pass through it as the climber is ascending, but will grip the rope tightly if it suddenly changes direction in the event of a fall.
 Rope-solo climbers have used various types of self-belay devices, some modified from their original purpose, including Grigris, Revos, and Silent Partners.

 Rope-solo system

 The self-belay device is only one part of a complex system designed to ensure that the rope feeds through the self-belay device properly (in both directions) and that the base anchor can handle a wide range of forces.

-Some of the self-belay devices also require that the climber does not invert while falling, requiring additional systems.
-Rope-solo climbers use a range of backup systems in case the self-belay device fails to grip and arrest the fall, which can range from making knots in the rope to employing other braking devices.
+Some self-belay devices also require that the climber does not invert while falling, which thus require an additional system.
+Rope-solo climbers use a range of backup systems in case the self-belay device fails to grip the rope and arrest the climber's fall, which can range from making knots in the rope to employing other braking devices.